 It sets out the criteria for an environmental management system and can be certified.
 It maps out a framework that a company or organisation can follow to set up an effective environmental management system.

 ISO 14001 certification can provide assurance to company management and employees, as well as external stakeholders, that environmental impact is being measured and improved.

 It is almost like owning a valid driving licence: saying you can drive is one thing but demonstrating that fact to a professional standard is something else entirely.

-Here are the five most common questions about ISO 14001:
+Below we have put together a list of the five most common questions that are asked about ISO 14001: